JosephS068/Donkey-Konga-2-Texture-Editor/README.md

 Please feel free to create new issues if you run into problems!

+## Donkey Konga Mod Community
+If you are looking for further modding discussion you can check out the [Konga Beat Forum](https://forum.kongabeat.com/).

 ## Used In the Donkey Konga Bongo Troopers Demo
-This tool was used to create the Demo For Donkey Konga Bongo Troopers: [Link](https://www.romhacking.net/forum/index.php?topic=37588.0).
+This tool was used to create the Demo For Donkey Konga Bongo Troopers: [Link](https://forum.kongabeat.com/threads/donkey-konga-bongo-troopers-demo.22/)

 Donkey Konga Bongo Trooper features an example custom song, chart, stages and textures.

 Bongo Troopers Screenshots: